 Generally, a grade below a C is not acceptable for prerequisite courses

-Optometry school is a four-year program culminating in a doctor of optometry (OD) title.
-Optometrists perform annual examinations to treat any vision problems, check for abnormalities, treat eye injuries and diseases and visual skill problems, and dispense glasses and corrective lenses.
+Optometry school is a four-year program culminating in a Doctor of Optometry (OD) title.
+Optometrists perform annual examinations to treat any vision problems, check for abnormalities, treat eye injuries, diseases and visual skill problems, and dispense glasses and corrective lenses.
+While some students are admitted with only 90 hours of college credit, the vast majority of students have a completed college degree when entering optometry school.
+A licensure exam is required to practice in the field.
+Since many optometrists are involved in running a business, taking accounting and other business courses is advised.

 Aptitude Test and Application